OKEAMAH/Git/docs/alpha/smart_rollups.rst

 interprets it according to the semantics of the PVM.
 This interpretation can require updating a state, downloading data from other sources, or performing some cryptographic verifications.
-The state of the rollup contains an **outbox**, that is a sequence of latent calls to Layer 1 contracts.
+The state of the rollup contains an outbox, that is a sequence of latent calls to Layer 1 contracts.

 The behavior of the rollup node is deterministic and fully specified by a reference implementation of the PVM embedded in the